-So, if you want to stock up on plants, peat-free compost, seeds, pots and other garden items, do come along to see us and say hello.
+So, if you want to stock up on plants, peat-free compost, seeds, pots, Botanic Garden honey and other garden items, do come along to see us and say hello.
 Admission is FREE, 10am – 5pm.

 The main Garden, the coffee shop, the second-hand bookshop and the toilets are closed – but Plant Sales is open!

-We will have a team of staff and volunteers here to welcome you, help you get parked and we will be urging everyone to follow the ‘social distancing’ advice to keep two metres apart.
+We have a team of staff and volunteers here to welcome you, help you get parked and we will be urging everyone to follow the ‘social distancing’ advice and keep two metres apart.

 As we are adhering to the guidelines of the Horticulture Trades Association, there will be a limit on the number of people in the Garden Centre area at any one time but there will be a simple queuing system, with clear signs and markers on the floor to help you maintain your distance from others.